KCprsnlcc/fcb-data-visualization/README.md

 The application is set up to use the Twitter Trends API from RapidAPI.
 To use your own API key:
 1. Obtain an API key from [RapidAPI](https://rapidapi.com/)
 2. Replace the existing key in the index.js file

+## Deployment

+This project is deployed using GitHub Pages.
+To deploy your own version:

+1. Fork this repository
+2. Create a `gh-pages` branch: `git checkout -b gh-pages`
+3. Push the branch to GitHub: `git push origin gh-pages`
+4. Go to your repository settings on GitHub
+5. Navigate to "Pages" in the sidebar
+6. Under "Source", select the `gh-pages` branch
+7. Your site will be published at `https://kcprsnlcc.github.io/fcb-data-visualization/`